from small one page howto to huge articles all in one place

 EROFS

-path resides on a read-only file system.
+path resides on a rea-only filesystem.

 NOTES